Mound Builders: The myth of the Mound Builders

 The reasoning Priest gives for his conclusion that there was an even earlier settler than the Native Americans relies upon his interpretation of the Biblical flood story.
 According to Priest, after the great flood disappeared, Noah and his ark landed in America.
 While surveying the land, Noah also discovered mounds that had been constructed before the waters rose.
 Upon seeing this, Noah questioned where these agricultural phenomena came from.
 "Surveying the various themes of mound builder origins, he could not decide whether the mounds were the work of Polynesians, Egyptians, Greeks, Romans, Israelites, Scandinavians, Welsh, Scotts, or Chinese, although he felt certain the Indians had not built them."
-Priest's racism has also been discussed in detail by author Robert Silverberg, archaeologist Stephen Williams, and author Jason Colavito.
-Later authors placing the Book of Mormon in this context include Silverberg (1969), Brodie (1971), Kennedy (1994), and Garlinghouse (2001).
+Priest's racism has also been discussed in detail by Robert Silverberg, archaeologist Stephen Williams, and author Jason Colavito.
+Later authors placing the Book of Mormon in this context include Silverberg, Brodie (1971), and Garlinghouse (2001).

 Some nineteenth-century archaeological finds (e.g., earth and timber fortifications and towns, the use of a plaster-like cement, ancient roads, metal points and implements, copper breastplates, head-plates, textiles, pearls, native North American inscriptions, North American elephant remains etc.) were well-publicized at the time of the publication of the Book of Mormon and there is the incorporation of some of these ideas into the narrative.
 References are made in the Book of Mormon to a then-current understanding of pre-Columbian civilizations, including the formative Mesoamerican civilizations such as the (Pre-Classic) Olmec, Maya, and Zapotec.

 Lafcadio Hearn in 1876 wrote about a theory that the mounds were built by people from the lost continent of Atlantis.
 The Reverend Landon West in 1901 claimed that the Serpent Mound in Ohio was built by God, or by man inspired by him.
 He believed that God built the mound and placed it as a symbol of the story of the Garden of Eden.

 More recently, Black nationalist websites claiming association with the Moorish Science Temple of America, have taken up the Atlantean ("Mu") association of the Mound Builders.
 Similarly, the "Washitaw Nation", a group associated with the Moorish Science Temple of America established in the 1990s, has been associated with mound-building in Black nationalist online articles of the early 2000s.

-In a January 2023 episode of Tucker Carlson's Fox Nation show Tucker Carlson Today had a guest who stated that: "They didn't build 'em.
-Someone before them built 'em".
-Carlson replied: "That's right" and said there was "skeletal evidence of people who bear no genetic resemblance to the current Indians".